About Our Historic Vermont Inn

 We have extra bee suits with veils and gloves, so it’s quite safe.
 If “hands-on” is too much, you can always hear and watch and listen from inside our windowed solarium.
 So that we can schedule accordingly, please let us know in advance if you’re interested in this truly amazing experience (Hive tours are free to our guests).

 Built in 1788 as a stagecoach stop, the Inn provided decades of hospitality to travelers before becoming a private residence in the early/mid-1800s.
 It was the Universalist minister Reverend Warren Skinner who purchased the Inn and built the spacious common rooms and the attached barn.
 He raised his family here at the property and this is how the Vermont country home became the summer spot for his descendants, Broadway actor Otis Skinner and Otis’s daughter, actor and author Cornelia Otis Skinner.
 Also it was during Rev. Skinner’s tenure at the Inn that this property was reportedly a stop on the Underground Railroad, providing hospitality in the most important of ways.

 The property then transferred to the Pollard family for several decades.
 Many Pollard descendants still live in town.
 (We were honored by a visit from Mr. Pollard in 2013; he was born and raised in this house more than 90 years ago!)

 Since the 1970s, as we’ve become a more mobile society, the property ownerships have become shorter in their duration.
-The building opened again as a place for Vermont lodging in the 1980s, and we purchased the Inn in December 2010, becoming (if our calculations are correct) the sixth innkeepers of Golden Stage Inn.
+The building opened again as a place for Vermont lodging in the 1980s, and we purchased the Inn in December 2010, becoming (if our calculations are correct) the seventh innkeepers of Golden Stage Inn.